 There are limits on the number of workers who may be granted temporary status (most notably, 85,000 H-1B visas are granted each fiscal year) or legal permanent resident status annually.
 The yearly limit on visas granted to permanent workers and their families is about 140,000.
 Once the limit is reached, no additional visas will be issued by USCIS for permanent workers that year.
 Navigating these limits requires strategy and careful attention to timing for both non-immigrant (temporary) and immigrant (permanent) immigration processes.

-If you are an employer petitioning for a prospective employee, consider seeking the help of a qualified attorney.
+If you are an employer petitioning for a prospective employee, consider seeking the help of a seasoned attorney.
 There are many avenues for foreign workers to pursue temporary or permanent status in the United States; however, employers must complete a complex and detailed process proving that they attempted to fill the position with an American worker first and failed.
 Navigating this aspect of the petition can prove challenging, which is why many employers elect to rely on the guidance of a legal professional.

 Employers should keep in mind that if they plan to hire a permanent worker, USCIS will process their application according to which category the prospective employee belongs to.
 Our Michigan employment visa lawyers can explain the application process and review the applicable statutes and regulations with you.